Unit-259/cloudflare_oob/README.md

 ## Usage

+Before proceeding, **set your target scope in Burp Suite and enable the Interceptor** as shown in the screenshots—this prevents the extension from spraying every URL that comes through.

 1. **Set Cloudflare Worker URL**
    - Inside **OOB Tracker** tab, update “Cloudflare Worker URL” to match your worker endpoint, for example:
      ```